Reparations for Slavery – Top 3 Pros and Cons

 Reparations would be too expensive and difficult to implement.

-While the potential cost of reparations is abstract without a definite plan, one estimate figured by William A. Darity Jr., an economist at Duke University, and Kirsten Mullen, a folklorist, based on Sherman’s “40 acres and a mule” order put the 2019 cost at $80,000 per African American descended from slaves, or approximately $2.6 trillion taxpayer dollars if estimating for about 30 million descendants of slaves.
+While the potential cost of reparations is abstract without a definite plan, one estimate figured by William A. Darity Jr., an economist at Duke University, and Kirsten Mullen, a folklorist, based on Sherman’s “40 acres and a mule” order put the 2019 cost at $80,000 per African American descended from enslaved people, or approximately $2.6 trillion taxpayer dollars if estimating for about 30 million descendants of enslaved people.
 That estimate is about 55% of the $4.7 trillion US budget for 2019.

-Financial writer Brett Arends, took another approach to calculations, using the values assigned to generations of slaves in 1800, 1830, and 1860 and adding interest, resulting in a $16 trillion price tag for reparations.
+Financial writer Brett Arends, took another approach to calculations, using the values assigned to generations of enslaved people in 1800, 1830, and 1860 and adding interest, resulting in a $16 trillion price tag for reparations.
 At the time of this 2019 calculation, the entire US national debt was $22 trillion.

-Then there is the trouble of determining who is a descendant of slaves.
-Barack Obama, though African American, does not have black American ancestry because his father was Kenyan and his American mother was white.
+Then there is the trouble of determining who is a descendant of enslaved people.
+Barack Obama, though African American, does not have Black American ancestry because his father was Kenyan and his American mother was white.

-Many biracial people or more recent black immigrants, though not descendants of American slaves, may have suffered the societal leavings of slavery but may not be included in reparations payments.
+Many biracial people or more recent Black immigrants, though not descendants of American enslaved people, may have suffered the societal leavings of slavery but may not be included in reparations payments.